eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

-By default all specified network interfaces must be present, if they are missing Cyclone will refuse to start.
-By explicitly setting this setting for an interface you can instruct Cyclone to simply ignore that interface if it is not present.
+By default, all specified network interfaces must be present; if they are missing Cyclone will not start.
+By explicitly setting this setting for an interface, you can instruct Cyclone to ignore that interface if it is not present.

 The default value is: "true".